Horse64/old-core.horse64.org/docs/Features.md

 ## Features

-### Simple
+### Clean Syntax

-**Dynamic types with simplicity** as you know and love it from Python, Lua, etc. with exceptionally clean syntax:
+**Dynamic types with elegant simplicity** as you know and love it from Python, Lua, etc. offer a readable, clean syntax:
 ```horse64
 func main {
     print("Hello World from Horse64!")